RPerottoni/Health_Insurance_Cross_Sell/README.md

 # 9. Lessons Learned

-How to solve a classification problem, delivering a solution on a easy way for whose interested in use that.
+How to solve a classification problem, delivering a solution on an easy way for whose interested in use that.

 # 10. Next Steps to Improve
+* It's possible to use others transformations method seeking to improve the algorithim performance
+* It's possible to create/derivate new features that could help to better explain that phenomenon.

 # LICENSE